4ms/metamodule-docs-website/docs/using_metamodule_midi.md

      The left side shows all MIDI jack mappings (maps to input jacks).

-     The right side shows all MIDI param mappings (maps to knobs, switches, buttons, etc).
+     The right side shows all MIDI parameter mappings (maps to knobs, switches, buttons, etc).

      Manually created mappings using the RackCore modules are not displayed here, but can be seen as normal cables in the patch view.